Contact Info

 Magnetic Heading

-Magnetic heading can be measured using a magnetic compass by using the magnetic field of the earth.
+Magnetic heading can be measured using a magnetic compass by utilizing the Earth's magnetic field.
 This is accurate in most cases, but please note that metal constructions can cause interference with a magnetic compass.

 Select heading mode